CoreLathe/A7-RT/evidence/EVIDENCE.md

 ### Dependency Chain Verification

-The `system.init` node has 8 dependencies—most complex in the graph.
+The `system.init` node has 8 dependencies that are the most complex in the graph.
 The harness verified all were grounded before dispatch:
 - `types.core` ✅ (sealed)
 - `matcher.engine` ✅ (sealed)
 - `responder.engine` ✅ (sealed)